-As a Crown corporation, CCC is subject to the Access to Information Act and the Privacy Act governs CCC's collection, use, storage and disclosure of information.
+As a Crown corporation, CCC is subject to the Access to Information Act and the Privacy Act governs CCC's collection, use, protection and disclosure of information.

-- ✓ The Access to Information Act gives Canadian citizens and permanent residents access to information in federal government records.
-When a request has been received under the Access to Information Act, CCC employees must ensure that they do not destroy, alter, falsify or conceal a record relating to the request, in contravention of the Act. - ✓ The Privacy Act gives Canadian citizens and permanent residents the right to access their personal information held by federal agencies and protects the information against unauthorized use or disclosure.
+- The Access to Information Act gives Canadian citizens and permanent residents access to information in federal government records.
+When a request is received under the Access to Information Act, CCC employees must ensure that they do not destroy, alter, falsify or conceal a record relating to the request, in contravention of the Act. - The Privacy Act gives individuals the right of access to their personal information held by federal institutions and protects the information against unauthorized use or disclosure.

 Access to Information and Privacy (ATIP) requests are managed by CCC's ATIP Office.
 Accordingly, employees should refer requests for information to the CCC ATIP Office or to the CCC Legal Team.
-These teams can also assist you with managing other requests for information.
+These teams can also assist you with managing other requests for disclosure and privacy-related matters.